Seminar Requirements

 back until the discussion peters out, only to ask the next question on your

 list.
 Nor is this an oral book report.
 That’s what middle school was for.
-You have to remain true to the material, while at the same time
+You

 The sessions that are available for leading are marked with